CD-ROMs published by the Society

-The city of Bradford grew from a market town and became a world famous Yorkshire textile manufacturing centre from the mid-19th century.
+ALL CD ROMS NOW HALF PRICE The city of Bradford grew from a market town and became a world famous Yorkshire textile manufacturing centre from the mid-19th century.
 It was also noted for the extraction and working of coal, iron and stone, and was served by a transport infrastructure of canal, railway and road.
 The census Registration District of Bradford, West Riding is used as the Society's geographical area of interest and covers much more than the original township of Bradford.
 Within this area are townships and hamlets, such as:-

 Adwalton, Allerton, Bierley, Bolton, Bolton Woods, Bowling, Bradford Moor, Buttershaw, Calverley, Clayton, Cleckheaton, Cullingworth Gate, Denholme, Drighlington, Dudley Hill, East Bierley, East Bowling, Eccleshill, Fagley, Farsley, Frizinghall, Fulneck, Great Horton, Greengates, Heaton, Hewenden, Horton, Hunsworth, Idle, Laisterdyke, Lidget Green, Little Horton, Low Moor, Manningham, Nab Wood, North Bierley, Oakenshaw, Odsal, Pudsey, Queensbury, Saltaire, Scholes, Shipley, Thornbury, Thornton, Toftshaw, Tong, Troydale, Tyersal, Undercliffe, West Bowling, Wibsey, Wilsden, Windhill, Wrose and Wyke

-Bradford Family History Society was founded in 1982 and is an independent organisation run by volunteers who are elected at its Annual General Meeting.
+Bradford Family History Society was founded in 1982 and is an independent organisation and limited company run by volunteers who are elected at its Annual General Meeting.
 It is now well-established with a world-wide membership and committed to promoting Family History by education, mutual assistance, demonstrations, lectures, excursions and any other means conducive to its advancement.
 The Bradford Family History Society is a member society of the Federation of Family History Societies and of the Yorkshire Group of Family History Societies.

 For general enquiries, please write to: